jrsoftware/issrc/readme.txt

 How do the projects link together?

-- ISCmplr, Setup, and SetupLdr share the unit Struct.pas.
+- ISCmplr, ISPP, Setup, and SetupLdr share the unit Struct.pas.
 This unit contains various data structures and constants shared by the projects.
-If Struct.pas is changed, you usually will need to recompile ISCmplr, Setup, and SetupLdr so that everything is in synch.
+If Struct.pas is changed, you usually will need to recompile ISCmplr, ISPP, Setup, and SetupLdr so that everything is in synch.

 - There are more units which are shared between projects.
 Search the 'uses' clauses of the projects and units if you aren't sure if a project uses a